 BlueChoice credentials all physicians before adding them to the network according to the National Committee for Quality Assurance (NCQA) standards.
 This applies even when a new physician joins an established practice.
-New physicians must complete the Provider Enrollment Application and the additional forms and information included in the BlueChoice Provider Enrollment Packet.
+New physicians must complete the Provider Enrollment Application and submit all required documentation to be considered.